shin592/krti2023/README.md

 2. `roslaunch krti2022 gazebo_only.launch` to launch Gazebo only
 3. `roslaunch krti2022 mavros_only.launch` to launch MAVROS only

+Command number one and two provide two additional arguments:
+- pola -> how the QR code placed based on the draw
+- target -> where the object should be thrown in building B

+To understand more, please review the [KRTI 2021 manual file](https://pusatprestasinasional.kemdikbud.go.id/labs/uploads/lampiran/PEDOMAN-KRTI-Updated-Rev.-9-Mei-2021.pdf) page 29 for `pola` and 32 for `target`.

 ### Disabling GPS and enabling optical flow (for indoors flight)

 To disable GPS and enable optical flow, you must enter a few parameters to ArduPilot.